 EBT cardholders receive free admission year-round thanks to the Museums for All program.
 Each SNAP EBT benefits card permits 4 visitors.
 The Bass is a member of the Museums for All program, initiated by the Institute of Museum and Library Services (IMLS), providing free admission to families receiving food assistance benefits.
 For more information, please visit museums4all.org.

 Can I take a guided tour of the museum and exhibitions during my visit?

 Yes, guided tours are available.
 We also offer virtual, self-guided tours of select galleries.

 Are the café and shop open?

-Yes, both the café and shop are open with new operating guidelines and procedures.
+Yes, both the café and shop are open.
 The café, operated by a third-party vendor Thierry Isambert Culinary & Event Design, has a new, limited menu.
 Items are available for take-out purchase only, and on-site dining is not available at this time.

 The shop, operated by museum staff, is open, however select stock may be limited or unavailable to browse.

 For more information on the shop and the café, please visit here.

 Will the museum have any in-person programs or events at the building after reopening?

 The Bass will continue to offer a variety of virtual programs and plans to return to in-person activities Fall 2021.
 Visit the events calendar for upcoming events or subscribe to receive the latest information for programs and exhibitions at The Bass.